Real Estate Documents

 A Beneficiary Deed is a simple way to transfer real estate at death without going through probate, as allowed by Section 461.025 of the Missouri Non Probate Transfers Law.
 It lets an owner name who will receive the property after their death while keeping full ownership during their lifetime.
 The deed must follow Missouri legal requirements and be recorded before death to be valid, though it does not take effect until the owner passes away.

+It acts as a transfer-on-death tool for real estate, allowing you to keep complete ownership and control during your lifetime, while ensuring your house, farm, or land is passed directly to your named beneficiary without probate when you pass away.
 The owner can still sell or refinance the property and can revoke the deed at any time.
 If only one spouse owns the property, special language must be included.
 A real estate attorney can help make sure your beneficiary deed is done correctly.

 Hire our attorneys to assist with preparation of a beneficiary deed.